liferay/liferay-docs/discover/analytics-cloud/articles/02-touchpoints.markdown

 # Touchpoints: Engaging People

 Touchpoints are a key concept in Analytics Cloud.
-If you don't know what touchpoints are, read the Analytics Cloud [introductory documentation](LINK).
+If you don't know what Touchpoints are, read the Analytics Cloud [introductory documentation](LINK).
 In summary, Touchpoints are:

 - Pages on a website.